marked42/learning-notes/http/http.md

 ### How it works

-Cookie specification is formally referred as HTTP State Management Mechanism, which enables server to able to identify same client when client visited again.
+Cookie specification is formally referred as HTTP State Management Mechanism, which enables server to be able to identify same client when client visited again.
 Information stored inside cookie is called _client-side state_.
 Process of cookie creation and usage is like below.

 1. When a client first connects to a server, server will generate a unique identification number for that client and this identification number is stored on server.
 1. Server send response to client and instructs client to create cookies containing unique identification number with `Set-Cookie` header.